nailikS/nv-micro/README.md

     ```
     and copy the `LoadBalancer Ingress` IP address
 14. Check if the frontend is available by opening the IP address in a browser
 15. Check if the Horizontal Autoscaler works as desired by sending POST requests regularly.
 This can be achieved with a tool such as [Insomnia](https://insomnia.rest/).
-The body of the POST request needs to be `multipart/form-data` with one parameter named `file` which specifies the file to upload.
+The body of the POST request needs to be of the form `multipart/form-data` with one parameter named `file` which specifies the file to upload.
 The feature "Repeat on interval" in Insomnia can be used for a simple load test.

 Request using curl:
 ```